alex-latham/enigma/README.md

 * [Evaluation Rubric](https://backend.turing.io/module1/projects/enigma/rubric)

 ## How to Use ENIGMA
-This tool has several tools available for use, including four command line interfaces (CLIs).
+This tool has several tools available for use, including three command line interfaces (CLIs).
 An explanation for each is below:
 * *encrypt.rb*: takes two arguments--the location of an existing message file and an output location for encrypted text.
 Information about the encryption is returned in the CLI.

   `ruby runners/encrypt.rb message.txt encrypted.txt`